 The color brown is associated with feeling humble or down to earth.
 Brown can also create a sense of support and stability because it’s practical, warm, dependable, and friendly.
 It can also be used to represent feelings of being well established or old-fashioned.

-Purple is synonymous with creativity and can also represent wealth, mystery, and royalty.
+In color psychology, purple is synonymous with creativity and can also represent wealth, mystery, and royalty.
 The lighter shades are known to provoke feelings of calm and are known for being soothing.
 A good example of this is the beauty industry, as the use design looks that utilize lighter purple shades to represent wealth and luxuriousness.

 Pink is a color used to invoke feelings of romance and playfulness.
 The color pink represents romance, femininity, tenderness, and sensitivity because it’s an inherently charming, sweet color.